genesys/mollitia-prometheus/docs/content/index.md

 ---
 title: Mollitia Prometheus
-description: Prometheus Mollitia Plugin
+description: Prometheus Mollitia Addon
 ---

 <!-- TODO Badges -->

 # Mollitia Prometheus

-The `Mollitia` [Prometheus](https://prometheus.io/) plugin adds metrics on every circuit and module so that you can monitor and analyze your applications.
+The `Mollitia` [Prometheus](https://prometheus.io/) addon adds metrics on every circuit and module so that you can monitor and analyze your applications.

 ## Documentation